 Yes to Tomatoes Acne Daily Pore Scrub

-“The Yes to Tomatoes Acne Daily Pore Scrub is the best acne product for comedonal acne (blackheads and whiteheads), but gentle enough for daily use,” says Dr. Wexler.
+“The Yes to Tomatoes Acne Daily Pore Scrub is one of the best acne products for comedonal acne (blackheads and whiteheads), but gentle enough for daily use,” says Dr. Wexler.
 “It is a combination of tomatoes (Lycopene), Bisabolol, ginger, and salicylic acid.
 Bisabolol and ginger help control inflammation and irritation of acne flares.
 Ground mango seeds and bamboo exfoliate the skin and help cell turnover.
 Salicylic acid combats acne and blemishes by ridding the skin of excess cells that trap sebum and bacteria in the pores.
 The natural acid in tomatoes (Lycopene) helps shrink pores and diminish excess sebum production by restoring the skin’s natural oil balance,” she explains.
 You should know these home remedies for blackheads.

 Oil-Free Acne Wash Pink Grapefruit Facial Cleanser

 “The Oil-Free Acne Wash Pink Grapefruit Facial Cleanser is great as a daily face wash for those who have mild acne,” says Amanda Doyle, MD of Russak Dermatology Clinic in New York City.
 This drugstore staple the best acne product for severe breakouts—even blackheads— because it’s formulated with maximum strength salicylic acid acne medicine (but be careful if your skin is sensitive).
 It effectively eliminates oil and dirt, and cleanses without over-drying.
 If you need a gentler alternative or prefer to cleanse with natural ingredients, consider these natural face cleansers you can make at home.